 Gain valuable medical experience minutes from campus.

-Port Jefferson EMS response area is just minutes from the Stony Brook campus in the Villages of Port Jefferson, Belle Terre and the Hamlet of Mt.
+Port Jefferson EMS response area is just minutes from the Stony Brook University campus and responds to the Villages of Port Jefferson, Belle Terre and the Hamlet of Mt.
 Sinai.
-Our 911 operated EMS agency offers college students an exciting and diverse opportunity to volunteer their time in a progressive off campus emergency setting.
+Our 911 operated EMS agency offers college students an exciting and diverse opportunity to volunteer their time in a progressive off-campus emergency setting.

-Located 2 miles east of campus, PJEMS is the primary ambulance service for several schools, hospitals, medical facilities, a ferry terminal, a train yard and several utilities, all in a suburban setting.
+PJEMS is the primary ambulance service for several schools, hospitals, medical facilities, a ferry terminal, a train yard, and several utilities, all in a suburban setting.
 We protect 2 harbors and 6 miles of active residential and commercial waterfront on the Long Island Sound.

 Over 2300 requests for service a year will keep you busy on every tour.
 Alarms we respond to include all types of medical emergencies, motor vehicle accidents, fire standbys, and water rescues to name a few.